cayo-rodrigues/safe/README.md

 But in this case, remember that you must ensure that all messages have a fallback in `myLang`.
 In case no message is found in any language at all, the final fallback is `"T^T"`.
 It will not panic.

-## Specific caracteristics of rules
+## Specific characteristics of rules

 As already shown, rules can have their error message customized.
 But they can also be modified in other ways.